-In addition, two reconstruction projects (with no increases in capacity), two bridge replacement projects, two bridge rehabilitation projects, and three signal timing projects have been programmed in the 2019 - 2022 TIP, all of which should improve safety on the transportation system.
-Also, five of the eight categories of "grouped" street and highway projects in the 2019 - 2022 TIP involve various forms of highway safety.
+In addition, one reconstruction project (with no increase in capacity), three signal timing projects, one design project leading to resurfacing, one design and right-of-way acquisition project leading to reconstruction, one design project leading to milling and overlay of the existing asphaltic pavement, and one design project leading to replacement and preservation of several bridges have been programmed in the 2020 - 2023 TIP, all of which should improve safety on the transportation system.
+Also, five of the eight categories of "grouped" street and highway projects in the 2020 - 2023 TIP involve various forms of highway safety.